Sunday, 12 February 2017

 Septuagesima Sunday is a semi-double Sunday of the second class.
 Yesterday afternoon the liturgical mood became more sombre with Vespers of Septuagesima as penitential violet became the liturgical colour of the season.
 Although more sombre than the season after the Epiphany the short season of Septuagesima is not as penitential as Lent.
 Although the colour violet is used at Mass the ministers do not wear folded chasubles but dalmatic and tunicle for these three Sundays and for ferial days.
 The organ is still played until Ash Wednesday.
-However, from Septuagesima until Holy Saturday the dress of some prelates changes.
+However, from Septuagesima until Holy Saturday the dress of certain prelates changes.
 Cardinals of the Court of Rome no longer wear scarlet choir dress but that of violet.
 Correspondingly bishops do not wear violet choir dress but their black, or mourning dress.
 In the case of the latter this is not to be confused with their habitus pianus, or house dress.
 The black choir cassock has a train, like the violet one, and the mozzeta or mantelletum are faced with violet.
 However, Protonotaries Apostolic and Domestic Prelates do not change their choir dress (except sede vacante).
 Yesterday the third Sunday after the Epiphany was anticipated.

 At Mattins the invitatory is Praeoccupemus as on preceding Sundays and the hymn Primo die.
 The antiphons and psalms are as on previous 'green' Sundays.
 In the first nocturn the Incipit of the Book of Genesis is read.
 In the second nocturn the lessons are from the Enchiridion of St. Augustine, in the third nocturn the lessons are a homily from St. Gregory on the Gospel of the labourers in the vineyard.
 The Te Deum is not sung but in its place is sung a ninth responsory, Ubi est Abel frater tuus?.